IPG-Automotive-UK/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Author checklist

-Before I requested a review:
+Before I request a review:

 <!-- Strikethrough any items that are not relevant to this PR -->